in-green-pastures/github-action-repository-timestamps/README.md

 # Repository Timestamps

-Action outputs repository timestamps fetched from the repository resource.
+Outputs repository timestamps - created at, pushed at and updated at.

 ## Usage